-As I said, God will put discipline in our lives when we sin, for the purpose of helping us stay more connected to him.
+God will put discipline, loss and turmoil in our lives when we sin; for the purpose of helping us reach our potential.
 He will only remove that discipline when a few conditions are met:

-1. Those who commit the sin are genuinely regretful and understanding of why the behavior was wrong.
+1. Those who commit the sin are genuinely regretful and open to the idea that the behavior is wrong.

-2. We have to want to be forgiven and willing to self-improve so the wrongful act is discontinued in fair time.
+2. We have to want to be forgiven and willing to self-improve so the wrongful act is discontinued as soon as it can be.

-I don’t join God out of fear or command.
-I choose his system because I’ve been immersed in life in every which way, good, bad and throughout the middle of the spectrum.
+Yes, I fear God but that's not the only reason I work to eliminate sin from my life.
+I choose His system because I’ve been immersed in life in every which way, good, bad and throughout the entire middle of the spectrum.
 After decades of experience, I’ve come to realize that God has it right.
 He’s intelligent to an extreme, loving, balanced, fair, generous, forgiving and wise.
 Only good things come from a system like that.
-People don’t have to be used up, discarded, shredded or hardened to make it work.
+Unlike the opposite, in God's system, people don’t have to be used up and thrown away to make it work.

 Links mentioned above